OpenGL: Extension loading libraries

 Given the high workload involved in identifying and loading OpenGL extensions, a few libraries have been designed which load all available extensions and functions automatically.
 Examples include OpenGL Easy Extension library (GLEE), OpenGL Extension Wrangler Library (GLEW) and glbinding.
-Extensions are also loaded automatically by most language bindings, such as JOGL and PyOpenGL.
+Extensions are also loaded automatically by most language bindings, such as Java OpenGL, PyOpenGL and WebGL.

 Implementations

 Mesa 3D is an open-source implementation of OpenGL.
 It can do pure software rendering, and it may also use hardware acceleration on BSD, Linux, and other platforms by taking advantage of the Direct Rendering Infrastructure.
 As of version 20.0, it implements version 4.6 of the OpenGL standard.

 History

-In the 1980s, developing software that could function with a wide range of graphics hardware was a real challenge.
+In the 1980s, developing software that could function with a wide range of graphics hardware was a challenge without a cross-platform library.
 Software developers wrote custom interfaces and drivers for each piece of hardware.
 This was expensive and resulted in multiplication of effort.

 By the early 1990s, Silicon Graphics (SGI) was a leader in 3D graphics for workstations.
-Their IRIS GL API became the industry standard, used more widely than the open standards-based PHIGS.
-This was because IRIS GL was considered easier to use, and because it supported immediate mode rendering.
-By contrast, PHIGS was considered difficult to use and outdated in functionality.
+Their IRIS GL API became the industry standard, as IRIS GL was considered easier to use, and it supported immediate mode rendering, therefore being faster than competitors like PHIGS.

 SGI's competitors (including Sun Microsystems, Hewlett-Packard and IBM) were also able to bring to market 3D hardware supported by extensions made to the PHIGS standard, which pressured SGI to open source a version of IRIS GL as a public standard called OpenGL.